celebrating 35 years as the Seafood and Maritime Industry’s preferred training provider

 Participants must bring their own writing materials and their own work-style clothing and enclosed footwear appropriate to the forecast weather conditions.

-Note: SMT will provide materials from which participants are required to learn lights, shapes and
+Note: SMT will provide materials from which participants are required to learn lights, shapes and sound signals as part of self-study before the course.

 A registered training organisation – National Provider Code 7074.